lukepate/logger/aritcle.md

 Todo:
--[] Describing why we need logging more in the first section -[] Describe more about Morgan - writing errors to the console -[] Describe more about winston - writing errors to a file -[x] Most details in the actual tutorial part
+-[x] Describing why we need logging more in the first section -[x] Describe more about Morgan - writing errors to the console -[x] Describe more about winston - writing errors to a file -[x] Most details in the actual tutorial part
 -[] Updating Github

 # Adding Server Logs to your Node.js App

 ## Why do we need logging?

 Any good application with active users needs to be maintained.
-Part of that maintenance phase consists of analyzing your application's activity for potential bugs.
+Part of that maintenance phase consists of analyzing your application's activity for potential issues or bugs.
 Effective logging in some cases may become the last line of defense when a debugging a critical production issue.
-Ask anyone who's ever had to debug any serious production bug without efficient logging and they'll most likely agree and bring up some war story and how it could have been prevented by better error logging.
+Ask anyone who's ever had to debug any serious production bug without efficient logging and they'll most likely agree and have some war story that could have been prevented by effective error logging.
+In this tutorial, we'll be doing just that.
+We'll create a simple Node API that captures it's request and writes exceptions to a logging file to be stored and view at a later time.

 ## What Info should we log?

-Obviously we don't want to observe every piece of activity on our application, but by storing the exceptions and errors, we might have a better chance of understanding bugs within our code as the users experience them.
-Best practice is to write meaningful logs.
+Before we start logging we should define what we want to log.
+Obviously we don't want to observe every piece of activity in our application, but by storing the exceptions and errors, we might have a better chance of understanding bugs within our code as the users experience them.
+Best practice is to write meaningful logs that explain your application and it's activity.
 Cryptic logs are often just as helpful as having no logs at all.

-As for what to send to the logs, that's more particular  to your applications and its individual components.
+As for what exactly to the logs, that's more particular to your applications and its individual components.
 Generally speaking, these types of things are safe to log.

 - User Id's
 - Timestamps